garykac/shinjuku/design-notes/08-money.md

 For **money**, the story is that you don't start with much, but your income increases as the game progresses and you build your engine on the map.
 In the beginning, you're restricted in what you can do because of your lack of funds, but these restrictions go away as you start earning more.

-Unfortunately, just drawing 5 cards doesn't have any meaningful growth over the course of the game.
+Unfortunately for our proposal, just drawing 5 cards doesn't have any meaningful growth over the course of the game.
 Drawing 5 cards at the start of the game feels just like drawing 5 cards at the end.
 In this respect, drawing cards is a poor replacement for earning money.

 How can this "money growth" be recreated with the card draws?